 We deconstruct the story from an emotional level and try to distil the essence and the real intention.
-Are there any explicit or implicit calls for action.
-Should we follow, should we be against.
+Are there any explicit or implicit calls for action?
+Should we follow, should we be against it.
 Let’s try to find out.
 We need to write down all arguments for both sides.
 Let’s start with cases “for”.

 Objective arguments “against” 👎

 The same idea applies here.
-Try to distil all arguments what you should not follow what is suggested in the story.
+Try to distil all arguments that you should not follow what is suggested in the story.
 Maybe the author contradicts him/herself.
 Perhaps there is something off in the complete information.
 Use your gut feeling, write everything down.
 It may not be directly from the text.
-You have a certain feeling after reading a certain paragraph?
+Do you have a certain feeling after reading a certain paragraph?
 Write it down.
-It reminds you something that you have seen or read already.
+It reminds you of something that you have seen or read already.
 Make a note.
 It will help with the next steps.

 If you were able to identify the author, compare the article you are deconstructing with previous writing of that person.
 Is it consistent?
 Does he/she have integrity?